volkanagun/SentencePartitioning/README.md

    - Average soring: The average selection scores of the previously selected sentences is used as a threshold for deciding on the selection of new candidate sentences.
    - Majority voting: The selection scores of set of selection methods are used as a majority voting schema.
 Only when the majority of the decisions selects the candidate sentence, then the sentence is selected.

 Along with these selection choices, several other parameters such as embedding size, window length of the language model, maximum dictionary size, cluster size (k-nn) are stored in SampleParams class.
+The following functions must be modified to include other scoring methods and feature extractors.

+1. ```scala def createCriterias(sampleName: String): InstanceScorer ``` : Must include new instance of InstanceScorer as a scoring function.
+2. ```scala def createExtractor(name: String): Extractor ``` : Must include a feature extractor for modelling features.
+For instance for English or German a new tokenizer, stemmer, or other features can be defined as an extractor.
+3. ```scala def createAdapter(adapterName: String, scorer: InstanceScorer, k: Int, kselectSize: Int, maxSelectSize: Int, threshold: Double): ScoreAdapter ```: Adapters can be defined here.
+Adapters are used for decision when a scoring method is given.